MBKCZAR/AIS-KPP-FileDownloader-Releases/README.md

-# AIS-KPP-FileDownloader-Releases
-Releases of the program.
+# AIS KPP File Downloader
+A program for automating report downloads from the AIS KPP.

+## Technology Stack
+- Java 21
+- Playwright (Chromium)
+- Swing + LGoodDatePicker

-"All rights reserved.
-Commercial use and distribution without purchasing a license is prohibited".
+### "All rights reserved.
+Commercial use and distribution without purchasing a license is prohibited."